microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/Users.Actions/docs/v1.0-beta/Test-MgUserSecurityInformationProtectionSensitivityLabelRemoval.md

 		IsDowngradeJustified = $true
 	}
 }
-Test-MgUserSecurityInformationProtectionSensitivityLabelRemoval -UserId $userId -BodyParameter $params
+Test-MgBetaUserSecurityInformationProtectionSensitivityLabelRemoval -UserId $userId -BodyParameter $params
 ```

-This example shows how to use the Test-MgUserSecurityInformationProtectionSensitivityLabelRemoval Cmdlet.
+This example shows how to use the Test-MgBetaUserSecurityInformationProtectionSensitivityLabelRemoval Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS